FennerLabs/BART/README.md

 ## Getting started

-If you are researching chemical contaminant biotransformations and you wish to communicate your results in a FAIR, machine-readable, and standardized format, please submit a filled-out version of BART in the supporting information of your submitted manuscript.
+If you are researching chemical contaminant biotransformations and you wish to communicate your results in a FAIR, machine-readable, and standardized format, please include a filled-out version of BART in the supporting information of your submitted manuscript or email it to stephanie.rich@uzh.ch.

 The template contains multiple tabs, each of which are described below.
 There should be one template for each biotransformation pathway you wish to report.